Diversity and Inclusion

 - Uphold our commitment to diversity by being a leader in the legal industry through innovation and sustained diligence.

 Dechert’s affinity groups support the development and retention of diverse attorneys and educate others about the history and traditions of their cultures.
-To affect change, affinity groups identify and address diversity and inclusion-related issues, and create new and recurring programming focused on the attainment of professional and business development skills.
+To effect change, affinity groups identify and address diversity and inclusion-related issues, and create new and recurring programming focused on the attainment of professional and business development skills.
 They offer enhanced mentoring opportunities, retreats and educational workshop for diverse attorneys.
 Reaching beyond Dechert, affinity groups engage with our communities through advocacy and pro bono.
 Finally, the groups present a variety of speaker programs in our legal and business community.
 Our affinity groups include:

 - Asian Affinity Group